openstack-archive/senlin/doc/source/user/clusters.rst

 To create a cluster, you need to provide the ID or name of the profile to be associated with the cluster.
 For example::

-  $ openstack cluster create --profile qstack c3 +------------------+--------------------------------------+
+  $ senlin cluster-create --profile qstack c3
+  +------------------+--------------------------------------+
   | Property         | Value                                |
   +------------------+--------------------------------------+